JqKOU/Other_Project/00 [Python_Binary_Classification] Lending Club Risk Loan Prediction/README.md

 5. data normalization

-6. train test spliting
+6. train test splitting

 ## file name: 1 Modeling on imbalanced dataset.ipynb
 ### Overview
 Lending Club loan dataset is an imbalanced dataset with good and bad loan ratio around 8:2.
 The purpose of this task is to distinguish bad loans from good loans.
-There are several approaches to deal with this imbalanced probelm:
+There are several approaches to deal with this imbalanced problem:

-    1. Change the evaluation metric from accuracy to F1 score, since F1 score is a balanced mesaure of precision and recall.
+    1. Change the evaluation metric from accuracy to F1 score, since F1 score is a balanced measure of precision and recall.
     2. Under, over or SMOTE sampling the training dataset to make classes balance, then train the model.
     3. Put more weight on the minority class.